JaioCG/p2mod-speedrun-utils/README.md

 ## Contributing

-For any new mods added to [speedrun.com](https://github.com/p2sr/srconfigs), please put in a pull request here with the mod's SAR category, start save (if needed), and edited maps (if needed).
-If you're not sure how to do this, feel free to ask in the [SAR Discord](https://discord.gg/p2sr).
+For any new mods added to [speedrun.com](https://www.speedrun.com/series/portal_series), please put in a pull request here with the mod's SAR category, start save (if needed), and edited maps (if needed).
+If you're not sure how to do this, feel free to ask in the [P2SR Discord](https://discord.gg/p2sr).